rackerlabs/docs-aws/docs/aws-accounts/account-defaults.rst

   * Configure an SNS topic named "rackspace-awsconfig" in each region and subscribe it to a region-specific Shared Management Services SQS queue for use by Rackspace tooling.
-  * Note: Our accoung provisioning automation skips AWS Config deployment if a Config recorder already exists in the AWS region or if the AWS account is managed by Control Tower.
+  * Note: Our account provisioning automation skips AWS Config deployment if a Config recorder already exists in the AWS region or if the AWS account is managed by Control Tower.

 **AWS Simple Notification Service (SNS)**: